-The Pass Type option in the screenshot above lets you select either of these two options…
+The Pass Type toggle in the screenshot below lets you select either of these two options…

-- Guest Pass – When purchased, the member’s account will have x number of Guest Passes added.
-These passes do not expire.
-They will be deducted when a member checks into the club with guests.
-An attendant using our Front Desk iPad app or the Front Desk Module of your website will note the number of guests entering and passes are automatically subtracted.
-If they do not have enough passes, the member’s account can have a negative balance which can be invoiced for later.
-Members will then purchase a Guest Pass product to make their balance positive again.
-If your club does not have an attendant, members can self check-in from our iPad kiosk, and deduct their own passes when noting how many guests are with them.
+- General Guest Pass – When purchased, the household’s account will have x number of Guest Passes added.
+These passes will be deducted when a member checks into the club with guests.
+An attendant using our Front Desk iPad app or the Front Desk Module of your website will note the number of guests entering and the passes are automatically subtracted.
+If they do not have enough passes, the member’s account will have a negative balance which can be invoiced for later.
+If your club does not have an attendant, members can self check-in from our iPad kiosk, and deduct their own passes by noting how many guests are with them.

 Setting how many passes are credited